TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 - Minimize Maximum = find the smallest X such that it is possible.
 - Binary search on answer applies because:
-  * If dist = X is possible â†’ any dist > X is also possible
+  * If dist = X is possible → any dist > X is also possible
-  * If dist = X is not possible â†’ any dist < X is not possible
+  * If dist = X is not possible → any dist < X is not possible
 - This monotonic property makes BSOA valid.
 ---